 Making the Diagnosis

 As part of this screening process, your doctor may give you a physical exam and ask you about your diet and medical conditions in your personal and family history.
-Your doctor will also check for other risk factors you may have for heart disease.
+Your doctor will also check for other risk factors you may have for heart and blood vessel disease.

 Treatment and Prevention